In this lesson you'll learn about Ruby variables!

 In Ruby we have different variable types.

-What I shown you is called a “local variable”.
+What you have seen here are called “local variable”.

 But there are other kinds too:

 You don’t need to worry too much about these right now, but it’s good to know they exist.

 A variable scope answers this question:

 “From where can I access this variable?”